LutziGoz/LutziTube/README.md

 # LutziTube
 ## DESCRIPTION:
-### Download ANY Singe/Playlist from YouTube Script.
+### Download ANY Single or Playlist from YouTube by LutziTube.
-Start Crawl Grabbing ANY Playlist / Single and then Should be Start to Download to Current Folder Where The Script Running.
+the script will start by crawl grabbing ANY Playlist / Single and then will Start to Download to Current Folder Where The Script Running.

 ## Quality Features:
 * Downloading Only via Memory, make create private section what free in ASLR and start the Iterations (for Singles & PlayList).